Let it GLOW

 Make it A Book Hill Holiday

-The charming Georgetown section of upper Wisconsin Avenue (O St to Reservoir Rd NW) is hosting A Book Hill Holiday on Saturday, December 14 from 4 pm – 8 pm, featuring a holiday snack and stroll with festive sips and bites at participating stores, live entertainment, in-store holiday events, special promotions, and a festive trolley.
+The charming Georgetown section of upper Wisconsin Avenue (O St to Reservoir Rd NW) is hosting A Book Hill Holiday on Saturday, December 14 from 4 pm – 8 pm, featuring a holiday snack and stroll with festive sips and bites at participating stores, strolling carolers, in-store holiday events, and special promotions.

 Pay Santa a Visit